 Narrative in Film.
 Meaning, Definition & Examples.

-Definition: Narrative in film refers to how a story is constructed and presented to the audience.
+A movie narrative is how a story is constructed and presented to the audience.
 It encompasses the sequence of events, characters, and storytelling techniques in filmmaking.

 Several different narrative structures are commonly found in the film, each with unique characteristics.